Menu

 P.E. -

-In PE, we will be learning skills to play badminton.
+In PE, we will be learning athletics skills.

 PSHE & RSE -

-Our key question this half term is, ‘What jobs would we like?’
+Our key question this half term is, ‘What makes up a person’s identity?’

 Topic -